 The mission of the Master of Science in Historic Preservation (MS in HP) program is to prepare talented, avid, and socially conscious students to become leaders in architectural design, preservation consulting, government service, and heritage advocacy.
 The program emphasizes respect for cultural heritage as the basis for informed conservation and the design of harmonious new development.
 These objectives are pursued in the context of the Catholic ideals of community, environmental stewardship, and civic engagement.

 Professors Krusche and Anders measuring the Tomb of Akbar, Agra, India

 Students will study for four semesters, including one semester in Rome, plus one introductory summer course and a second summer internship.
 The program’s faculty includes recognized leaders in the field, and the semester in Rome offers a unique opportunity for students to work with international professionals and researchers involved in heritage conservation at the highest level.
 Interdisciplinary coursework, field study, and individual research will offer students opportunities to develop the knowledge, skills, and perspective necessary to graduate with readily marketable skills, excel in this growing field, and advance the discipline in both the academy and the profession.

 Recent graduates and working professionals with professional or non-professional degrees in architecture are invited to apply.

-In cooperation with the Academic Technologies under the direction of Paul Turner, Ben Keller has accompanied the team on each site to photograph the site using the Gigapan technology.
-With this technology the visual and scientific study of the monuments off-site has become extremely relevant and advance.
+In cooperation with the Academic Technologies under the direction of Paul Turner, Ben Keller has accompanied the team on each site to photograph the site using Gigapan technology.
+With this technology the visual and scientific study of the monuments off-site has become extremely relevant and advanced.

 The VisArray project team under the leadership of Dr. Christopher Sweet is exploring methods for combining two primary technologies into a single interactive system for cataloging, analyzing and displaying both point and raster data at extremely high resolutions.